 This is the Peabody Essex Museum, possibly one of the top fine art museum in the entire New England area.
-Increasingly, this local institution is a magnet for tourists seeking culture.
+Increasingly, this Massachusetts institution is a magnet for tourists seeking culture.

 However, from this direction, you will find yourself approaching the building’s rear.

 The building is a solid butte of cement on this pedestrian-only section of the street, flush with the older brick storefronts on Essex but entirely separate from them in style and materials.

 The transition from classic New England brickwork to cement facing is abrupt, even visually jarring.
 This is one reason that the PEM may prefer visitors to park across the street at Museum Place Mall, which is topped by a cavernous garage and opens almost directly in front of the PEM’s grand glass entrance.